-There are about 100 Green List occupations, including roles in the construction, engineering, education, health and IT sector, as well as some trades.
+There are currently about 180 Green List occupations, including roles in the construction, engineering, education, health and IT sector, as well as some trades.
 All Green List occupations come with certain requirements that you must meet.
 For example, this could be an overseas qualification that meets the New Zealand qualification requirement for the occupation in question.
 Other Green List occupations may require registration with a professional body.
 For instance, nurses require registration with the Nursing Council of New Zealand.
 Similarly, electricians require NZ electrician registration, or a Limited Certificate with the Electrical Workers Registration Board.
 For some Green List occupations, the remuneration for the employment must meet a set income threshold, while other Green List occupations require relevant work experience for a minimum number of years.
 It all depends on the position and the industry you are applying for.

 What are the visa options if you meet the Green List requirements?